lucascompython/CritBot/README.md

 Right now the bot is quite simple and most of the code aims at extensibility.
 The bot has a custom implementation of [i18n](i18n/).
 The only supported languages for now are Portuguese and English.
-Shoutout to the team behind <https://returnyoutubedislike.com> for making their API public.
+Shoutout to the team behind <https://returnyoutubedislike.com> for being awesome.

 ## Installation & Execution